 Day 1 Victoria Falls

 Mhoro!
 Welcome to Zimbabwe.
-Your adventure begins today with a 6pm welcome meeting at the hotel.
-You can arrive at any time today as there are no activities planned until this important meeting.
-Please ask the hotel reception where it will take place.
-If you can't arrange a flight that will arrive in time for this, consider arriving a day early so you are able to attend.
-If you are going to be late, please inform the hotel reception.
-We'll be collecting your insurance details and next of kin information at this meeting.
-If you arrive early, check out some of the optional activities around Vic Falls.
+Your adventure begins today with a welcome meeting at 6 pm, if you arrive early, check out some of the optional activities around Victoria Falls.
 The Zimbabwe side of the falls offers the broadest view of this colossal natural wonder.
 Scenic helicopter flights are incredible – if you opt for one, choose Zambezi Helicopter Company (CAA Zimbabwe), the only operator Intrepid endorses.
+After the welcome meeting, why not get to know your fellow travellers over a group dinner.

 Day 2 Elephant Sands

-Travel across the Kazangula border into Botswana.
-The drive to reach our accommodation; Elephant Sands is approximately 325km and will take roughly 6 hours (including the border crossing).
+Travel across the Kazungula border into Botswana and make your way to your accommodation for the evening, Elephant Sands (325 kilometres, approximately 6 hours including the border crossing).
 Located in a private concession bordering on the Chobe Forest Reserve, the watering hole at Elephant Sands lodge attracts herds of elephant and other wildlife in season.
-We will spend the night in chalets with open plan bedroom, mosquito nets, ensuite bathrooms and views of the waterhole.
-There is a swimming pool, restaurant, and bar onsite.
+On arrival, settle into your chalet for the evening and perhaps soak up the sounds of the wilderness with a glass of wine as your overlook the waterhole, keeping an eye out for the roaming animals.

 Day 3 Maun

-After breakfast, drive to Maun, a bustling town on the edge of the Okavango Delta (355km, approximately 6-6.5 hours).
+After breakfast, drive to Maun, a bustling town on the edge of the Okavango Delta (355 kilometres, approximately 6.5 hours).
 Arriving here in the afternoon, you'll have the opportunity to take in this World Heritage site from above on a scenic flight in a light aircraft (an optional activity that your trip leader can help you arrange).
 Tonight's accommodation is in the Sedia Hotel, a comfortable hotel situated on the town's outskirts.

 Day 4 Okavango Delta Pan Handle